liferay/liferay-docs/develop/tutorials/articles-dxp/audience-targeting/04-tracking-user-actions-with-audience-targeting.markdown

 `isInstantiable` method of their `-TrackingAction` class and can be added more than once to the Metrics form.

+Now you'll jump back into modifying your metrics's behavior via the `-TrackingAction` class.
+You'll dive further into the sample newsletter metric and find what is necessary to make the JSP code work with the TrackingAction Java class.

-Now that the your metric's UI is developed, you can resume the configuration of your metric's behavior.
-The next method you'll edit in your `-TrackingAction` class is the `populateContext` method.
+An important method in the newsletter's `NewsletterTrackingAction` class is the `populateContext` method.
 This method takes the values that were entered by the user in the Metric form and injects them into the `context` map parameter.
 For example, the following `populateContext` method populates the `eventTypes` variable that was used in the newsletter JSP sample with the event types available in the newsletter metric:

     @Override
     protected void populateContext(